wuhw234/ssbm_frame_data/README.md

 # Melee frame data API
 REST API for Super Smash Bros Melee frame data.
 Most data is taken from the following two melee frame data websites: [Melee Frame Data](http://meleeframedata.com/) and [More Melee Frame Data](http://melee-framedata.theshoemaker.de/)
-API documentation can be found via [Swagger](https://melee-frame-data.herokuapp.com/swagger/).
+Allows consumers to pull frame data about certain characters, returned in JSON format API documentation can be found via [Swagger](https://melee-frame-data.herokuapp.com/swagger/).
 # Features
 See the [Swagger](https://melee-frame-data.herokuapp.com/swagger/) documentation for specifics on using the API